 Its old rival upon the Adriatic still vies with it in 'Veness,' once enrolled as 'de Venise.'
-Rome has given us our early 'Reginald le Romayns' and 'John le Romayns,' whose descendants now write their names in the all but unaltered form of 'Romaine,'1 and to Lombardy and the Jews we owe Lombard street, and our 'Lombards,' 'Lumbards,' 'Lubbards,' and perhaps-'Lubbers'-not to mention our 'Luckes,' and 'Luckies,' a progenitor of whom I find inscribed in the Hundred Rolls as 'Luke of Lucca.'
+Rome has given us our early 'Reginald le Romayns' and 'John le Romayns,' whose descendants now write their names in the all but unaltered form of 'Romaine,' 1 and to Lombardy and the Jews we owe Lombard street, and our 'Lombards,' 'Lumbards,' 'Lubbards,' and perhaps 'Lubbers'-not to mention our 'Luckes,' and 'Luckies,' a progenitor of whom I find inscribed in the Hundred Rolls as 'Luke of Lucca.'
 Advancing eastwards, a 'Martin le Hunne' looks strangely as if sprung from a Hungarian source.
-Whatever doubt, however, there may be on this point, there can be none on 'William le Turc,' 2 whose name is no solitary one in the records of the thirteenth and fourteenth centuries, and whose aescendants are by no means extinct in the nineteenth.
+Whatever doubt, however, there may be on this point, there can be none on 'William le Turc,' 2 whose name is no solitary one in the records of the thirteenth and fourteenth centuries, and whose descendants are by no means extinct in the nineteenth.
 'Peter le Russe' would seem at first sight to be of Russian origin, especially with such a Christian name to the fore as the one above, but it is far more probably one more form of the endless corruptions of 'le Rous,' a sobriquet of complexion so extremely familiar to all who have spent any time over mediæval registers.
 I have already mentioned 'le Norrys' as connected with our 'Norris.'
-'Dennis.'
-I doubt not. in some cases, is equally representative of the former 'le Daneys.'
-Entries like 'William le Norris,' or 'Walter le Norreis,' or 'Roger le Daneis,' or 'Joel le Denevs,' are of constant occurrence.
-These, added to the others, may be mentioned as bringing before our eyes the broadest limits of European immigration, and with scarcely an exception they are found among the English surnames of to-day.
+'Dennis,' I doubt not, in some cases, is equally representative of the former 'le Daneys.'
+Entries like 'William le Norris,' or 'Walter le Norreis,' or 'Roger le Daneis,' or 'Joel le Deneys,' are of constant occurrence.
+These, added

-' Wicklyffe, in his preface to St. Paul's Epistle to the 'Romayns,' quotes St. Jerome, and adds, 'This saith Jerom in his prologe on this pustle to Romaynes.'
+1 Wicklyffe, in his preface to St. Paul's Epistle to the 'Romayns,' quotes St. Jerome, and adds, 'This saith Jerom in his prologe on this pistle to Romaynes.'

 2 'Turk,' we must not forget, was a general term for anyone of the Mahommedan faith.
-It still lingers in that sense in the Jews, Turks, myidels, and Heretics of our Book of Common Prayer.
+It still lingers in that sense in the Jews, Turks, Infidels, and Heretics of our Book of Common Prayer.